Monterra/seriousco.de/content/about/index.md

 With this words I want to end my little story.
 If you have any questions just contact me [here](./contact).

-Enjoy your life and have a nice day! :-)
+Enjoy your life and have a nice day! :slight_smile: